Salesman (1969 film): Production

 Salesman was filmed in January 1967 (perhaps also late December 1966) and bears a copyright date of 1968.

 Distribution

 The Maysles brothers faced challenges in showing the completed film.
 As they tried to arrange distribution, they were told that the content was too depressing and realistic for the public.
 The brothers self-distributed through their production company, Maysles Films, and they booked theaters for screenings.
 The first theatrical screening occurred on April 17, 1969, at the 68th Street Playhouse in New York City.
+The brothers sold the film to National Talent Service for nontheatrical release.